nr072/disfigure/README.md

 1. Activate Disfigure.
 The pop-up will appear.

-2. Select your options.
+2. Select your options and/or presets.

 3. Click on the "Done" button.

-Selected parts of the page will have disappeared.
+Selected parts of the page will disappear.

 ### How It Works

 Disfigure removes the HTML code of the selected part from the page's HTML.
 Dead simple.

-(Except for the "blue bar" on Facebook, where it only changes the color to transparent.)
+(Except for Facebook's "bluebar" where it only changes the color to transparent.)

 ### Upside

-- Disfigure removes distracting and undesirable parts of a webpage.
+Disfigure removes distracting and undesirable parts of a webpage so that you may chat or watch a video in peace.

 ### Downside

-- Disfigure removes the selected parts from the HTML structure of the webpage.
+- The selected parts are removed from the HTML structure of the webpage.
 So, the only way to get a deleted part back is to reload the tab.